Chronic Fatigue Reading Room

 Conclusions from the article by Wallman et al4 cannot be generalised to the

 severely ill.
-Recruitment was from "notices placed in medical
+Recruitment was from "notices placed in medical surgeries and

 by advertisements in local newspapers".
 Patients with severe CFS, who can